 The American Institute for Stuttering is a leading non-profit organization whose primary mission is to provide universally affordable, state-of-the-art speech therapy to people of all ages who stutter, guidance to their families, and much-needed clinical training to speech professionals wishing to gain expertise in stuttering.
-Offices are located in New York, NY and Atlanta, GA, and services are also available Online.
+Offices are located in New York, NY, Atlanta, GA, and Minneapolis, MN and services are also available Online.
 Our mission extends to advancing public and scholarly understanding of this often misunderstood disorder.

 This post was written by an American Stuttering Institute guest author.
 Our guest authors include past and current clients, speech therapy educators, and industry experts.